 The Azores are a collection of 9 islands in the Atlantic Ocean, 948 miles from the coast of Portugal.
-These gorgeous islands are just over 4 1/2 hours from the east coast of the United States.
+These gorgeous islands are under 5 hours from the east coast of the United States.
 The Azores are often compared to the natural beauty of Hawaii and Iceland.
 Each island has its own unique characteristics.
 Experience the magnificent volcanic lakes, hot thermal waters and vineyards planted in black lava fields.
-It is impossible to see all of the islands in one trip, so we will focus on Sao Miguel and Pico Islands, the 2 largest islands, with a day trip to Faial Island.
+It is impossible to see all of the islands in one trip, so we will focus on Sao Miguel and Terceira Islands.

 Sustainable Tourism in the Azores

 While the Azores are starting to become a hot spot for European travelers, they are still considered a well-kept secret.
 They have become well known, however, for their sustainable tourism.
 In fact, they were selected by National Geographic as the 2nd best islands in the world for sustainable tourism.
 The Global Sustainable Tourism Council recently held their 2019 Global Conference in the Azores.
 As sustainable travelers, we will all do our part to help protect the islands while we are there.
 We will keep paper usage to a minimum at the villa, reusable lunch bags will be provided, travelers will bring a water bottle, etc.

 The beauty of small-group travel is that our itinerary can be flexible (with the exception of days involving air travel).
 It allows for hiking enthusiasts to truly explore the island and for others to just soak in the beauty.
 It also allows for changing plans based on weather conditions, which can be rather unpredictable in the Azores.
 The itinerary will be finalized once we know who is traveling and what activities they are hoping to include.
 Until then, this is the itinerary we are starting with.